yashas224/yashas224/README.md

 -
 #### LangGraph

-- [Basic LangGraph Agents](https://github.com/yashas224/langgraph-agent-basics) –  Implementing ReAct Agent using LangGraph.
+- [ReAct Agent](https://github.com/yashas224/langgraph-agent-basics) –  Implementing ReAct Agent using LangGraph.
 ReAct Agent - A ReAct agent executes tool calls in a loop until it determines the final answer.

 - [Reflection Agents](https://github.com/yashas224/langgraph-reflection-agents) –  A Reflection Agent built using LangGraph that generates a tweet , self reflects and critiques the generated output and finally provides a better result.